eporetsky/PhosBoost/README.md

 <a name="inference"></a>
 ## 4. DIAMOND inference

-To conduct the DIAMOND pairwise sequence alignment analysis step we need the subject (phosphosite database) fasta file and positive site list and the query (predicted phosphosites) fasta file.
+To conduct the DIAMOND pairwise sequence alignment analysis step, we need the subject (phosphosite database) fasta file and positive site list and the query (predicted phosphosites) fasta file.

 ```
 # $1 - Name of the fasta file to be queried against the database